Home > Insights > Financial Planning > Tax-Loss Harvesting: What It Is and Why It Matters

 Senior couple talks about tax-loss harvesting while on hike

 The idea of tax-loss harvesting may sound counterintuitive — after all, the process involves selling investments that are down to lock in a loss (and isn’t the standard investment mantra “buy low, sell high”?).
-Yet, as crazy as it may sound to intentionally realize investment losses, tax-loss harvesting is an important tax planning strategy that very few investors use but shouldn’t be overlooked.
+Yet, as crazy as it may sound to intentionally realize investment losses, tax-loss harvesting is an important tax planning strategy that few investors use but shouldn’t be overlooked.

 What is tax-loss harvesting?